Nato 'looking into' reports Russian rockets hit Polish territory

 An unnamed "senior US intelligence official" also told the Associated Press news agency Russian rockets had killed two Polish people.

-They spoke after Poland's Radio Zet broadcaster reported that Russian missiles had killed two people in Przewodów, a village in eastern Poland near the Ukraine border.
+They spoke after Poland's Radio Zet broadcaster reported that Russian missiles had claimed two casualties in Przewodów, a village in eastern Poland near the Ukraine border.

 Local firefighters confirmed two people had died in a mysterious explosion the same day.